 Safety Risk

-Wiring that overheats could create a risk of a fire.
+Electrical connections that overheat could increase the risk of a fire.

 Remedy

-BMW will notify owners by mail and instruct them to take their vehicle to a dealer to replace the blower regulator wiring harness.
-Other components will be inspected for damage, and replaced as necessary.
+BMW will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the bolts connecting the 48-V battery cables to the starter-generator and replace them, if necessary.

 Safety Risk